alex8088/electron-vite-docs/packages/en-US/docs/guide/cli.md

 - The `--inspectBrk` option like `--inspect` option but pauses execution on the first line of JavaScript.

 - The `--remoteDebuggingPort` option is used for debugging with IDEs.

+- The `--noSandbox` option will force Electron run without sandboxing.
+It is commonly used to enable Electron to run as root on Linux.

 - The `--rendererOnly` option is only used for `dev` command to skip the main process and preload scripts builds, and start dev server for renderer only.
 This option will greatly increase dev command speed.
 :::